 Sometimes you want the best but can’t afford to pay for the best.
 Do you settle for the next best or do you go a level down and get the best in that level?
 The AULA Sapphire mechanical keyboard will put you in such a situation.
 If you don’t want to spend a ton for a good mechanical gaming keyboard but really don’t want to settle for a membrane type heavy-duty gaming keyboard, then the AULA Sapphire is what you should be getting.
 Granted, it misses out on macro keys and programmability but everything else that a professional gamer needs is there.
 Unless you enter competitions on a regular basis or plan on carrying your keyboard with you wherever you go, the AULA Sapphire will serve you well.

-- Express your individuality and get the leg-up in games with LED backlighting and numerous color options to pick from.
+- RGB LED BACKLIT KEYBOARD: Express your individuality and get the leg-up in games with LED backlighting and numerous color options to pick from.
 Backlit will sleep automatic after 10min of no activity, click any key to wake up immediately.

 AULA Sapphire Introduction